sxj2003/sxj2003.github.io/bio.md

 ---
 ---

-**Hi!** I'm a 3rd year PhD student at [Stanford](https://www.stanford.edu/) University, co-advised by Prof. Monroe Kennedy and Prof. Mac Schwager.
-I'm a member of the [ARM Lab](https://arm.stanford.edu/) and the [Multi-Robot Systems Lab](https://msl.stanford.edu/).
-I'm funded by the National Science Foundation Graduate Research Fellowship and the Stanford Graduate Fellowship.

-**I want to build everyday home robots**.
-Centered on theory, learning, and innovative hardware solutions, my research aims to enhance robot performance on challenging tasks.
-Currently I am interested in leveraging tactile sensing to enable dexterous manipulation and making vision language action (VLA) models more generalizable.
+**Hi!** I am a 1st year Master's student at [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/), advised by Prof. Peter Bradley Shull.
+I am a member of the [Wearable System Lab](https://www.wearablesystems.org/).

+My current research involves motion detection algorithms based on wearable sensors, primarily focusing on golf movements.

+I’m currently learning machine learning algorithms for robot control.I am particularly interested in robot manipulation based on vision-tactile sensing.
+I believe that dexterous manipulation is a foundational skill that robots must master early on. **My goal is to develop excellent control algorithms for dexterous hands to enable robots to integrate into all aspects of people's lives.**